Jim Hall (civil engineer): Research

 Uncertainty and decision analysis: Hall applied generalised theories of probability to civil engineering and environmental systems, including random set theory, the theory of imprecise probability and info-gap theory.
 He applied the theory of imprecise probabilities to analyse tipping points in the Earth System.

-Alpinism
+Mountaineering

 Jim Hall has climbed new routes in Europe, North America, South America, the Himalayas and the Antarctic.
-He achieved the first ascent of South Face Thunder Mountain (Alaska) with Paul Ramsden and Nick Lewis, the first winter ascents of Cerro Poincenot and Aig Guillaumet and a winter ascent of Fitzroy Supercouloir (Patagonia) with Paul Ramsden, Nick Lewis and Andy Kirkpatrick, recounted in Kirkpatrick's book Psychovertical.
+He achieved the first ascent of South Face Thunder Mountain (Alaska) with Paul Ramsden and Nick Lewis, along with the first winter ascents of Cerro Poincenot, Aig Guillaumet, and Fitzroy Supercouloir (Patagonia), with Paul Ramsden, Nick Lewis, and Andy Kirkpatrick.
+These expeditions are recounted in Kirkpatrick's book Psychovertical.